galacticoder/tcp_using_sockets-in-cpp/README.md

 # Encrypted Chat Server
+##This script only runs on linux and is only meant for linux.

 This project is an encrypted chat server and client application implemented in C++.
 The communication between the server and the clients is encrypted using AES (Advanced Encryption Standard).
 The project consists of the following main files: